Curt Flood: Personal life and health

+Flood was married twice.
+His first marriage was to Beverly Collins from 1959 until 1966, and together they had five children.
+Flood later married actress Judy Pace in 1986, whom he had met in the 1960s (Pace, recently divorced, had been married to actor Don Mitchell for the previous 13 years).
+They remained married until Flood's death (10 years).

+Diagnosed with throat cancer in 1995, Flood was initially given a 90–95 percent chance of survival.
+He underwent radiation treatments, chemotherapy, and throat surgery, which left him unable to speak.

 Death and legacy

 On January 20, 1997, just two days after his 59th birthday, Flood died at UCLA Medical Center in Los Angeles, California, after developing pneumonia, and was interred in Inglewood Park Cemetery in Inglewood.

 Just before his death, Flood's legacy was acknowledged in Congress in 1997 via the Baseball Fans and Communities Protection Act of 1997.
-Numbered HR 21 (Flood's Cardinals uniform number) and introduced in the House of Representatives on the first day of the 105th Congress by Rep. John Conyers, Jr. (D–Michigan), the legislation established federal antitrust law protection for major league baseball players to the same extent as provided for other professional athletes.
+Numbered HR 21 (Flood's Cardinals uniform number) and introduced in the House of Representatives on the first day of the 105th Congress by Rep. John Conyers Jr. (D–Michigan), the legislation established federal antitrust law protection for major league baseball players to the same extent as provided for other professional athletes.

 Curt Flood is a nonparticipating but pivotal character in the book Our Gang by Philip Roth.

 Flood's struggle for free agency was featured in Ken Burns' documentary series Baseball in 1994.
 He was inducted into the Baseball Reliquary's Shrine of the Eternals in 1999.

 In 2020, 102 members of the U.S. Congress wrote a letter to the Baseball Hall of Fame, co-signed by Players' unions from the NFL, NHL, NBA, and MLS, asking the Hall of Fame to admit Flood.